 The mandarins of Sanzar, who like to believe that Super Rugby is a level playing field, will be delighted that there are two sides from each country in the Super 15 playoffs.

 The realignment of Super Rugby that happened three seasons ago was allegedly based on marketing surveys concluding that the fans wanted more local derbies.
+That was just a smokescreen, of course: it was actually based on cutting costs.

 Nevertheless, it is only the ceaseless quest for bragging rights that will enliven the final weekend of log play.
 The key local derbies are the Blues versus the Chiefs in Auckland, the Waratahs versus the Reds in Sydney and the Bulls versus the Stormers in Cape Town.